AJAkil/LLMalMorph/README.md

 - You're mutating 5 functions in `file.c` of malware sample named **M**
 - Strategy used: `strategy 1`
 - LLM model used: `codestral`
+- You have access to the **M** malware project with source-code from where you can compile to generate a malware executable.